Sweet Thing (Van Morrison song): Reception and legacy

 William Rulhmann of Allmusic called the song "effervescent" and a "musical meditation", contrasting with the more somber mood of the rest of the album.
+The New York Times considered it "nothing less than a slice of mystery: rhythms like the angular slant of rain, violins arching like branches, the strange flight of a flute and a voice hushed with sadness...transparent, as incorporeal as time or light".
 Mark Seymour, writing for The Guardian, called it "the most perfect song of all time".

 Other releases

 "Sweet Thing" is the only song from Astral Weeks included on the 1990 compilation album The Best of Van Morrison.
 It was also featured on Morrison's album Astral Weeks Live at the Hollywood Bowl, released in 2009 to celebrate forty years since Astral Weeks was first released.